LukeRouleau/SR-DEV-BOBERT/README.md

 - Implemented and tested the rosserial package, located [here](./ROS_Melodic_Implementation/jetson_dev/catkin_ws/src/rosserial/) in the repo, by following [these](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) instructions
 - Implemented and tested the occupancy package, located [here](./ROS_Melodic_Implementation/jetson_dev/catkin_ws/src/occupancy/) in the repo, with the source coming from [here](https://github.com/IntelRealSense/realsense-ros/tree/occupancy-mapping/occupancy)

+### Steps Taken [as of Release Candidate 3/2/22]:
+- Added a ROS map_server to save the maps for reuse, and allow it to be loaded for later use.

 ## [Native ROS Melodic Implementation: rviz_demo_ws](./ROS_Melodic_Implementation/jetson_dev/)
 ### Goal:
 Setup the Jetson for wireless headless operation, connect to it via ssh for remote development, set up ROS networking for remote Rviz debugging.